Arroki/tipe/README.md

 - Press *r* to erase the drawing

-- Press *p* to show the input points (only if you entered a ".pts" file)
+- Press *p* to show the input points (only if you entered a ".pts" file, points won't be accurate if you zommed / de-zoomed)

 - Press *e* to hide the drawing